mstksg/inCode/copy/entries/dependent-haskell-1.md

 And `randomNet` gets to directly pattern match and deconstruct on `Sing hs`.

-However, for actual API's, it's usually much more convenient to *not* require the extra parameter, and have it be "inferred" in the way we've been doing it before.
-So the *singletons* library offers a typeclass we can use to implicitly conjure up values of a singleton type -- `SingI`.
+However, for actual API's, it's often more convenient to *not* require the extra parameter, and have it be "inferred" in the way we've been doing it before.
+That way the *user* doesn't have the burden of supplying it.
+The *singletons* library offers a typeclass we can use to implicitly conjure up values of a singleton type -- `SingI`.
 We can use `sing :: SingI s => Sing s` to generate the "inferred" singleton:

 ~~~haskell
 ghci> sing :: Sing '[]